 2. Double-check each college’s majors and requirements.

-It has been a long time since you sent in your applications.
+It’s been a while since you sent in your applications.
 You may have liked one college more than another back in the fall, but what about now?
 Consider what you want from your college academics now, and which college most closely matches your goals.

 Get these questions answered (for the second time, if necessary):